In Search of the Dark Ages: Book

 Wood's accompanying book based on the series, entitled In Search of The Dark Ages (BBC Books, 1981), was published to coincide with the BBC's showing of the second series, with the book release occurring on 19 March 1981, the same day on which the first programme was transmitted.
 New editions were published in 1987, 1994, 2001, 2005 and 2015.

 As well as the eight subjects of the television series, the book includes a ninth chapter on the Sutton Hoo man which was not made into a TV episode.
-An edition published for the Folio Society in 2022 includes further chapters on King Penda and Æthelflæd Lady of the Mercians.
-The book was described by the TLS as "a splendidt back-up book for 'A'Level historians".
+An edition published for the Folio Society in 2022 includes five further chapters on Penda of Mercia, Harian of Canterbury, Æthelflæd, Lady of the Mercians, Lady Wynflæd and Eadgyth, Queen of Germany.
+The book was described by the TLS as "a splendid back-up book for 'A'Level historians".

 Contemporary reviews of the book included comments such as: "Wood's carefully researched foray into early medieval Britain sifts a number of unresolved mysteries" (Publishers Weekly).
 The book's popularity was such that it eventually ran to four editions, published between 1981 and 1987.
 It has endeavoured to avoid the fate of the television series, with Wood subsequently revising the book to include recent discoveries; and it remains currently available in the Revised Edition (published in 2001).